Operation Change of Direction 11: The battles in the north-eastern sector

 The division proved unable to open the route across the wadi.
 Early morning August 13 another tank battalion reported having crossed the wadi successfully but the sweep west was cancelled.
 No further offensive action was taken on this front.
 Four IDF infantry soldiers were killed only hours before the cease-fire on the eastern bank of Wadi al-Hujeir.
 They were killed by an anti-tank rocket fired at them while operating in the village of Qantara.

 Among those killed in the clash were Uri Grossman, the son of Israeli author David Grossman.

 A total of 17 Israeli soldiers died in the eastern sector during Operation Change of Direction 11.

 According to the IDF, around 80 Hizbullah fighters were killed in the battle of Wadi Saluki.
 The IDF claimed it lost 12 soldiers.
 This estimate seemed to have been based on battle damage assessments from the large number of cluster munitions the IDF used in the final days of the war.
 Captain Daniel Helmer of the US army commented that "as in much of the war, Hezbollah’s dead proved as elusive as its living fighters. " Lebanese sources claimed that nine Hizbullah fighters were killed during the battles of al-Ghandouriya and Wadi Saluki.
 According to the Hizbullah version, seven Hizbullah fighters and their commander Rani Adnan Bazzi were killed while fighting a close-quarters battle with IDF troops in al-Ghandourriya.
 Another three were wounded.
 One wounded fighter was taken prisoner by Israeli soldiers.
 He woke up at Poriya hospital in Tiberias and was eventually released in the prisoner exchange in 2008.
-Hizbullah claimed to have lost only one fighter at Wadi Saluki, and identified him as Ali Salih, a commander.
+Hizbullah claimed to have lost only one fighter at Wadi al-Hujeir, and identified him as Ali Salih, a commander.
 Salih was severely wounded by an Israeli drone strike and died of his injuries in a hospital twenty days later.
-According to the official Hizbullah version of events, Salih fought singlehandedly at Wadi Saluki, running between Kornet missile positions and firing at the Israeli tanks before finally being hit.
-Hizbullah claimed that all of the Israeli tanks destroyed at Wadi Saluki were destroyed by Salih.
+According to the official Hizbullah version of events, Salih fought singlehandedly at Wadi al-Hujeir, running between pre-positioned Kornet missile sites and firing at the Israeli tanks before finally being hit.
+Hizbullah claimed that all of the Israeli tanks destroyed at Wadi al-Hujeir were destroyed by Salih.

 The planned westward sweep towards the coast never materialized.
 Guy Zur, commander of Division 162, apparently was "astonished” and told the press that Hizbullah was the "world’s best guerrilla group".